-In our previous papers1-12, we predicted the 119th to 173th ideal extended elements, and illustrated the 126th element Ch314 should have the best relative stability and should be worthy to be synthesized preferentially.
-In this paper, we define the natural number axis (NNA) and the natural number coordinate system (NNCS), and suppose that in the world of nuclides, NNA and NNCS would be applicable, so in the world of nuclides the square root of 2, the square root of 3 and π would become rational numbers of 1.41, 1.73 and 3.14 with equation of 1.41+1.73=3.14.
-Their relationships to some nuclides are exhibited to demonstrate this kind of principles, the relative stability of U238 and U235 and the fission mode of U235 are explained, and finally we design a synthetic route to the 126th element, which is Ba141+Yb173=Ch314.
+In our previous papers1-12, we predicted the 119th to 173th ideal extended elements, and illustrated the 126th element Ch314 should have the best relative stability among them and should be worthy to be synthesized preferentially.
+In this paper, we define the natural number axis (NNA) and the natural number coordinate system (NNCS), and suppose that in the world of nuclides, NNA and NNCS would be applicable, so in the world of nuclides the square root of 2, the square root of 3 and $\pi$ would become rational numbers of 1.41, 1.73 and 3.14.
+Their relationships with nuclides and with the formula of the speed of light in atomic unites are exhibited to demonstrate this effect, the relative stability of U238 and U235 and the fission mode of U235 are explained, and finally we design a synthetic route to the 126th element, which is Ba141+Yb173=Ch314.

-Keywords: natural number axis; natural number coordinate system; rational numbers and irrational numbers; elements and nuclides; stability of Uranium; fission of U235; synthetic route; the 126th element.
+Keywords: natural number axis; natural number coordinate system; rational number and irrational number; elements and nuclides; the speed of light in atomic unites; stability of Uranium; fission of U235; synthetic route; the 126th element.